rxdazn/origin-markets-test/DESIGN_DOC.md

-By default `TokenAuthentication` expects tokens to be passed via the `Authorization` HTTP header, but for usability sake in this test exercise the token will instead be passed as a query parameter named `key`.
+By default `TokenAuthentication` expects tokens to be passed via the `Authorization` HTTP header, but for usability sake in this test exercise the token will also be allowed to be passed as a query parameter named `api_key`.
-This is done to allow fetching the API via a browser window rather than having to use an HTTP client such as CURL or Postman in order to be able to pass custom HTTP headers
+This is done to allow fetching the API via a browser window rather than having to use an HTTP client such as CURL or Postman in order to be able to pass custom HTTP headers.

 ### Bonds

 Bonds (`bonds.models.Bond`) entries are saved to the database with the following assumptions:

+- all fields are mandatory
+- none of the user-input fields seem to be serving as unique identifiers
 - Model:
 ```
     isin = models.CharField(max_length=20)